GTA gang: Trial

 The next hearing was settled on 8 August, then the 19th and the 24th.
 A long break then followed, caused by a defendants' lawyer's vacations.

 Several hearings went on throughout October.
 In the hearing on 31 October, Anvar Ulugmuradov gave his statements about one homicide and one homicide attempt, involving victims who were completely unknown to the gang; there was no robbery attempted.
-The crime was committed on the night of 11–12 June 2013 in a car parked in a forest/park near Mendeleevo settlement, Moscow region.
+The crime was committed on the night of 11–12 June 2013 in a car parked in a forest/park near Mendeleevo settlement, Moscow Oblast.
 Ulugmuradov gave a confession during the investigation that the leader of the gang forced him to kill absolutely unknown persons for training purposes.
 The leader said that the revolution would soon start in Uzbekistan, and that gang members, as future militants, should prove their commitment and dedication to the gang and to the underground by killing somebody.
 But Ulugmuradov denied his own confession about the purpose of the murders during the court session.
 He confirmed that with a yet unknown gang member "Kirgiz" they found a car in which laughter and music could be heard.
 The man and woman in the car were intended to be killed inside the car, shot point-blank the windows using a pistol with a self-made suppressor in a form of a plastic bottle.
 But 38-year-old Yulia Baranova managed to survive after two wounds (breast and shoulder) that rendered her unconscious.
 She called her friends after she regained consciousness in the morning and they called the police.
 She repeated her statements at the hearings, saying that nothing had been stolen, and the purposes of the crime were non-lucrative.